Carpk/coding-challenges/README.md

 `ruby todo.rb`(followed by the command you would like to use)

+### SQL excercises

+This is a small subset of some of the smaller SQL excercises we had to finish, other ones were too large to add to this format of 'sample excersices'.
+But can be found elsewhere in the repository.

 ### Sudoku

 Command line solver that imports filed from 'unsolved' file and creates solutions for them.
 Orginally done in a group project, I couldnt sway the group to create a solution the way I envisioned, so this was my own solution.
 I feel its not too far away from a recursive formula.